 - 1,5 kg tenderloin pork, beef or mutton (~53 oz / 3.3 lb)

 - 1-2 bottles white wine

 - 1-2 tablespoon thyme

 - 1-2 cups Creme fraiche

-- Peel and mash the garlic cloves, with the pimento seeds, pepper corns and the laurel leafs, mix into the bowl.
+- Peel and press the garlic cloves.
+Add to the meat and veggie mix, together with the pimento seeds, pepper corns and the laurel leafs.
 Let rest in the fridge for a few hours or overnight.

 - Cover and put in the oven.
 After 40-60 minutes in the oven, reduce the heat (depending on your oven, to ~120°C/250°F).
 Bake for another 60-90 minutes.
 Before serving, mix with creme fraiche (or sour cream).

 (c) by Angelika Kreitner-Beretits / Vienna Sunday KitchenNovember 22, 2023 Hast du das Rezept ausprobiert?
 Dann freue ich mich über deine Bewertung!! / Rate this Recipe!